axansh/serverless-streaming-data-application/README.md

-# Building serverless applications with streaming data
+# Building serverless applications with streaming data - Hackathon

 This example application shows how to build flexible serverless backends for streaming data workloads.
 This sample application is called *Alleycat*.